Carolina Panthers vs. Miami Dolphins NFL Week 12 Odds, Plays and Insights for November 28, 2021

 Dolphins stats and trends

-- So far this season, the Dolphins have been installed as underdogs by a 2.5-point margin or more seven times and are 4-3 ATS in those matchups.
+- The Dolphins have been underdogs by 2.5 points or more seven times this season and are 4-3 ATS in those matchups.

-- Miami's games this year have gone over the total in four out of 11 opportunities (36.4%).
+- Miami's games this season have hit the over four times in 11 opportunities (36.4%).

-- When Miami picks up more than 288.7 yards, the team is 4-2 against the spread and 2-4 overall.

-- The Dolphins have turned the ball over 19 times this season, six more turnovers than the Panthers have forced (13).
+- This season the Dolphins have turned the ball over 19 times, six more than the Panthers' takeaways (13).

 Home and road insights

-- At home this year, Miami is 3-2 against the spread and 2-3 overall.
+- At home this season, Miami is 2-3 overall and 3-2 against the spread.

-- Away from home, Carolina is 3-2 against the spread, and 3-2 overall.
+- On the road, Carolina is 3-2 against the spread, and 3-2 overall.

 - On the road, the Panthers have one win ATS (1-1) as 2.5-point favorites or more.

-- This year, in five away games, Carolina has gone over the total twice.
+- In five road games this year, Carolina has gone over the total twice.

 Powered by Data Skrive.